chris2fr/tiddlywiki-bundles/README.md

 I would like to setup a "library source" where the exported plugins could be sent to a library on a public server for update on distributed wikis.

 I also would like to register this plugin in a library.
+Perhaps TWGuides at http://twguides.org.

 I would like to be able to commit changed Tiddlers to the source wiki as change sets for merge.